 Prior detection negates the possibility of being surprised.
-Light can spoil the possibility of surprise.
+Light can spoil the possibility of surprise for one party.
 Noise can negate surprise considerations, whether the sound is the normal progress of the party or the effect of a fruitless attempt to open a door.
-A party hearing something at a door negates the possibility of surprise.
+A party hearing something at a door negates their possibility of surprise.
 Magical devices can possibly negate surprise by detection of thoughts or intentions.
-In all such cases, only the party subject to surprise checks for surprise (DMG, p.62).
+In all such cases, only parties subject to surprise roll for surprise (DMG, p.62).

-For each side, if a chance for surprise exists, a single d6 is rolled to determine whether their entire side is surprised.
+For each side, if the chance of surprise exists, a single d6 is rolled to determine whether their entire side is surprised.
 By default, on 1 or 2 their side is surprised for 1 or 2 segments, otherwise (on 3-6) they are not surprised.
 “Surprise” indicates 1 segment of surprise; “Complete Surprise” is defined as 2 (or more) segments of surprise [c.f. , DMG-Crossbow of Speed], OR as 4 segments of surprise (c.f., PHB-Aerial Servant spell).
-If a creature surprises on 4 in 6, it could surprise for up to 4 segments (if their opponent rolls a 4 on a d6).
+If a creature surprises on 4 in 6, it can surprise for up to 4 segments (where the opponent rolls 1-4 on a d6).

 If either or both parties are surprised, the distance will typically be 1″ to 3″, as surprise is normally a factor only in close encounter situations.
 When outdoors or otherwise appropriate, the distance (6d4” DMG or d6+4” PHB) is reduced (or increased) by 1” for each segment of surprise (DMG, p.
 49).
 Distance is also modified by terrain type: